 Our search for where in Asia to retire had been resolved!
 So why did we choose Thailand and Hua Hin specifically as our starting point for this ‘New Life’ as retired Aussies in Asia?

-As already explained in a previous page Panama and Ecuador dropped off the list unfortunately, despite their attractiveness, due to currency issues.
+As already explained in a previous page Panama and Ecuador dropped off the list unfortunately, despite their attractiveness, due to currency issues (AUD versus USD).

 In our planning, we thought that if we needed to generate some additional funds over time then being able to operate a simple business like a B&B was important, so Malaysia slipped in our rating for those reasons.